DVMProject/dvmhost/README.md

 This project utilizes CMake for its build system.
 (All following information assumes familiarity with the standard Linux make system.)

-The DVM Host software does not have any specific library dependancies and is written to be as library-free as possible.
+The DVM Host software requires the library dependancies below.
+Generally, the software attempts to be as portable as possible and as library-free as possible.
 A basic GCC/G++ install is usually all thats needed to compile.

 ### Dependencies